povilas-traveltime/igeolise-chromium-crawler/README.md

-clickDownload               - Sends a click command to the selected element and awaits a download onCurrentPage               - Selects document root (clears all stack elements down to document root element) up                          - Selects a previously selected element (discards stack top) forAllElems <element>       - Selects multiple elements matching the <element> description for following action
+clickDownload               - Sends a click command to the selected element and awaits a download onCurrentPage               - Selects document root (clears all stack elements down to document root element) up                          - Selects a previously selected element (discards stack top) inAll <element>             - Selects multiple elements matching the <element> description for following action
     (the implementation simply unfolds the current script into multiple scripts replacing the current forAllElems action with `in` action) findContainingInLastResult <text> - Matches any leaf dom element that contains the <text> substring and clicks on them awaiting for a download.